 - Methamphetamine (patients also may be eligible for one of our clinical trials)

 For more information on services currently available at our Santa Monica location, call us at 1-310-319-4700 or click here to request an appointment online.

 This program provides evidence-based, short-term behavioral health services to existing patients of the UCLA Family Health Center.
-Our behavioral specialists are trained to treat a diverse range of diagnoses including, but not limited to addictions (drug and alcohol dependence and smoking cessation), mental health (depression, anxiety and panic disorders), and behavioral therapy (eating disorders).
+Behavioral specialists working for the Department of Family Medicine are trained to treat a diverse range of diagnoses including, but not limited to addictions (drug and alcohol dependence and smoking cessation), mental health (depression, anxiety and panic disorders), and behavioral therapy (eating disorders).

 Each year, 24.7 million people use amphetamine (MA) worldwide, which represents more consumers than individuals who use heroin or cocaine.
 Despite these numbers, there are currently no FDA-approved medications to treat MA dependence.
 And while behavioral counseling options can help many, too often it is not enough.
 UCLA CBAM is one of the leading methamphetamine research groups in the nation and is working to translate the latest scientific discoveries into new and more effective treatments for methamphetamine addiction.
-Information concerning our current methamphetamine clinical trial is below:
+New clinical trials are currently under development and expected to launch mid-2021.